tjdwill/ewi/journal.md

 visualization action to work in practice.
 Who should be in charge of displaying the image?
 Exporting it to a file?

+**Update:** Added a new class, `ewiQt::ImgViewer`, to handle the image display and export.
+The idea is to pass a `QPixmap` via a signal from the controller and have the `EWIUi` instantiate a viewer in a receiving slot.

 ### 22 December 2024

 I was able to implement the proposed solution for the divide by zero error.